ekansh09/ekansh09.github.io/README.md

 ## Credits

 - Designed and developed by **Ekansh Chauhan**.
+- Special thanks to my friends for their valuable input and for making the process fun and memorable.
 - Inspiration from various academic and personal portfolio designs.

 ## License